 Lifeline is a government benefit program supported by the Universal Service Fund that provides a discount on phone service or internet service for qualifying low-income consumers.
 Lifeline helps ensure that eligible consumers have the opportunities that phone or internet service brings, including being able to connect to jobs, family, and emergency services.
-Federal Lifeline support credit in the amount of $9.25 per month will be made available to qualifying low-income consumers
+Federal Lifeline support credit will be made available to qualifying low-income consumers

 Qualifying for Lifeline Support